Social Media for Architects: 5 Secrets to Success

 Social Media = The New Portfolio

-A great method for architects is to view your social media platforms as an extension of your portfolio.
+A great method of social media for architects is to view your social media platforms as an extension of your portfolio.
 Make sure it displays your unique point of view and brand throughout.

 By channelling your authentic voice you humanise your content and add value to your platform.
 People want to connect with other people, doing this will help you to generate leads with social media.